 The hospital phase of rehabilitation is a critical period where the primary goal is to ensure a safe and smooth transition from surgical recovery to home care.
 During this phase, our focus is on stabilizing the patient and introducing basic exercises that are crucial for maintaining circulation and muscle tone.
 This proactive approach helps mitigate the risks associated with immobility, such as deep vein thrombosis and pulmonary embolism.

-Our therapists work closely with hospital staff, including nurses and doctors, to develop a personalized care plan that incorporates pain management strategies and early mobility exercises.
-This collaborative approach ensures that each aspect of the patient’s recovery is addressed, from managing surgical pain to preventing complications.
 We also provide education to both patients and their families, empowering them with the knowledge and skills needed to support recovery once they leave the hospital.

 Outpatient Phase

 Following discharge from the hospital, patients transition to the outpatient phase of rehabilitation at Apex Rehab, where the focus shifts towards restoring full function, strength, and flexibility.
 This phase is crucial as it sets the foundation for long-term recovery and the ability to return to daily activities and hobbies.
 At Apex Rehab, our therapists design a comprehensive exercise program tailored to the individual needs of each patient.
-This program is dynamic and evolves over time, gradually introducing more challenging exercises as the patient’s condition improves.
+Strengthening exercises are a core component of the outpatient phase.
+Our goal is to equip patients with the skills and strength they need to lead an active and independent life.

 Key Exercises for Restoring Mobility and Strength

-Restoring mobility and strength is paramount for a successful recovery from hip replacement surgery.
 At Apex Rehab, we focus on a series of key exercises that are designed to enhance mobility, increase strength, and improve overall function.
 Our therapists guide patients through these exercises, ensuring proper form and progression to prevent any injury.

-• Hip Abduction and Extension: These exercises are fundamental in strengthening the muscles around the hip joint, including the abductors and extensors.
+- Hip Abduction and Extension: These exercises are fundamental in strengthening the muscles around the hip joint, including the abductors and extensors.
 Hip abduction involves moving the leg away from the midline of the body, which strengthens the muscles that stabilize the pelvis.
 Hip extension, on the other hand, involves moving the leg backward, targeting the glutes and hamstrings.

-• Heel Slides: This exercise is crucial for enhancing knee flexibility and range of motion.
+- Heel Slides: This exercise is crucial for enhancing knee flexibility and range of motion.
 It involves sliding the heel towards the buttocks while keeping the foot flat on the surface, which helps in maintaining the knee’s functional range and preventing stiffness.

-• Leg Raises: Leg raises improve quadriceps strength and stability, which are essential for supporting the hip joint during movement.
+- Leg Raises: Leg raises improve quadriceps strength and stability, which are essential for supporting the hip joint during movement.
 Patients are guided to perform these exercises with controlled movements, gradually increasing resistance as their strength improves.

 Pain Management Strategies